Host your website

 In order to create a website accessible from any browser you will need a domain or sub-domain that you will have to register with a provider (for example, gandi.net or Njal.la, on the Internet you can find many more).

-Enable the web server
+Activate the web server and the SSL certificate

 Screenshot